aiverify-foundation/moonshot/docs/getting_started/first_test.md

 ![alt text](getting_started/15.png)

 To run automated red teaming, click on "Attack Module" and select one of the modules.
-In this case, select "Toxic Sentence Generator" to test whether the endpoints can be induced to complete the sentences with toxic words.
+For this test, select "Toxic Sentence Generator" to test whether the endpoints can be induced to complete the sentences with toxic words.

 ![alt text](getting_started/16.png)